saucelabs/forwarder/docs/content/config.md

 ---
-title: Config file
+title: Config File
-weight: 20
+weight: 150
 ---

-# Config file
+# Config File

 You can generate a config file by running `forwarder <command> config-file` for any command.